 Kite Power Solutions

-Kite Powered Solutions uses two kites to access strong winds at high altitudes to generate power for off-grid, remote, offshore, or areas affected by natural disasters.
+Kite Power Solutions uses two kites to access strong winds at high altitudes to generate power for off-grid, remote, offshore, or areas affected by natural disasters.

 The KPS technology can be deployed at locations that conventional wind energy cannot access.
 It can be deployed globally, appropriate for developing countries, disaster struck areas and areas far away from the grid.
 KPS also envisions developing offshore markets in waters deeper than 60 m and identifies South Korea and Japan amongst its many market opportunities.